-Transport Network Assigned (TNA) Addresses are assigned by the service provider to groups of client data-bearing links (see Section 7).
-The TNA may be an IPv4, IPv6 or an NSAP address.
+Transport Network Assigned (TNA) Addresses are assigned by the service provider to one or more data links (see Section 7).
+For UNI 1.0, the TNA may be an IPv4, IPv6 or an NSAP address.

 10.9.1.2 Logical Port Identifier